thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 *Added in protocol version 70213*

-The `getmnlistd` message is sent to request a full masternode list or an update to a previously requested masternode list.
+The `getmnlistd` message requests a `mnlistdiff` message that provides either:

+  1. A full masternode list (if `baseBlockHash` is all-zero)
+  2. An update to a previously requested masternode list

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |